Vegan Coleslaw

 What Cabbage is Best for Coleslaw?

 Red cabbage is tougher and therefore requires it to be grated finer.
 Green cabbage is a favorite for its texture and flavor in slaws.
-You can substitute with napa cabbage, but it has a tendency to leach more water than green cabbage.
+You can substitute with napa cabbage, but it leaches more water than green cabbage.
 When selecting cabbage, look for heavy, compact heads without dried or blemished leaves.
 You can expect smaller heads to be more tender.
 Wrap cabbage tightly in a plastic bag and store it in the fridge for up to 2 weeks.
 Once cut, you’ll want to use the cabbage within 2 to 3 days.

 How to Make Vegan Coleslaw